MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 There are several ways to get the new Surface Hub experience:

-- Purchase a new Surface Hub 3 from a [Surface device reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS) (available December 5, 2023).
+- Purchase a new Surface Hub 3 from a [Surface device reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
 - Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Compute Cartridge](surface-hub-3-compute-cartridge-faq.md), delivering faster performance and enhanced graphics.
 - Migrate your Surface Hub 2S to the new experience following the instructions in [Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows](surface-hub-2s-migrate-to-mtr-w.md).